ak1ra-komj/dotfiles/.github/instructions/shell.instructions.md

 applyTo: "**/*.sh"
 ---

-- Use `#!/usr/bin/env bash` with `set -euo pipefail`.
+## Shell Script Guidelines

+### Portability & Compatibility

+- Prefer POSIX-compliant syntax when bash-specific features aren't required
+- Use bash features when they significantly simplify implementation
+- Document any non-standard dependencies clearly

+### Code Quality & Style

-- Quote all variable expansions.
+- Quote all variable expansions to prevent word splitting and globbing
-- Use `[[ ... ]]` for tests; `case` for multiple conditions.
+- Use `[[ ... ]]` for conditional tests in bash; `case` for pattern matching
-- Group logic into functions; avoid long inline sequences.
+- Group related logic into well-named functions
-- Handle errors explicitly; check exit codes.
-- Use meaningful names; avoid magic numbers.
+- Use descriptive variable names and avoid magic numbers
-- Prefer POSIX utils; document non-standard deps.
+- Maintain idempotency where possible

+### Error Handling & Robustness

+- Enable strict mode: `set -euo pipefail` or appropriate restrictive options
+- Explicitly check command exit codes
+- Implement comprehensive error handling and logging
-- Keep scripts idempotent; log actions and errors.
+- Log meaningful messages for actions and errors

+### Tooling & Maintenance

-- Use `getopt` for multiple CLI Args.
+- Use `getopt` or `getopts` for complex command-line argument parsing
-- Pass `shellcheck`; format with `shfmt`.
+- Validate scripts with `shellcheck` and address all warnings
+- Format code consistently using `shfmt`
+- Ensure scripts pass all linting and validation checks